The Amateur Championship – 2026 Preview & Results

 Founded in 1873 West Lancs is located up the coast in Blundellsands, just a few miles north of Liverpool city centre.

-It has co-hosted The Amateur on a number of occasions and is a regular and current Open Final Qualifying host venue.
+It co-hosted The Amateur with Formby in 2009 and has been a regular and current Open Regional and Final Qualifying venue.

 During the Championship the course will play to 7,060 yards and a par of 72.